kjosib/sophie/docs/tech/vm.rst

 The VM source code is in the same GitHub repository as the rest of Sophie.
 Look under the ``/vm`` folder.
 There, you will find a build set-up that works for me on Windows and MSVC '22.
+The VM now requires SDL2, both to build and to run.
+If you're on Windows, you will probably need to edit ``CMakeLists.txt`` accordingly and then drop a copy of ``SDL2.dll`` wherever Sophie's ``svm.exe`` binary ends up.
 If you're running on Linux or a Mac, then ... well ... it's a C program.

 Why Not JVM or CLR?
 ====================